amaann2/EventMe/README.md

-# EventMe
+# EventMe (MERN Stack)

-An Event Management website in mern stack
+Welcome to the Event Management project, built using the MERN stack (MongoDB, Express.js, React, Node.js).
+I am currently working on this project and welcome collaboration from developers interested in contributing.

-currently working on this project anyone who want to work with me kindly message me at whatsapp +91 8291126896
+If you are interested in contributing to this project, please feel free to reach out to us.
+You can contact us via WhatsApp at +91 8291126896.